Distributed Algorithms, Majority Consensus¶

 figsize = (5,4)

-Current designs of synthetic bacteria face severe resource limitations: none of the circuits designed so far has more than 10 gates in a single cell.
-The most common design techniques for synthetic gates rely on gene regulation via DNA-binding proteins, nucleic acid (DNA/RNA) interactions, or more recently the CRISPR machinery, with either limited availability of orthogonal signals within the cell (DNA-binding), small dynamic range (RNA based), or reduced growth rates (the CRISPR machinery).
+While the design of good circuits, and in particular gates, is continued effort in research, there is a fundamental limitation ahead.
+Currently none of the circuits designed so far has more than 10 gates in a single cell.
 This has led to recent efforts to distribute circuits among several cells to reduce the resource load per cell, taking the formative steps towards distributed bacterial circuits.

 The research field of distributed computing has a long history of analyzing distributed systems under harsh environmental conditions, from node and link failures, with different models of fault manifestation, to completely dynamic network architectures.
 Likewise, the field of robust circuit design has studied faults and their mitigation in VLSI circuits with great success.
 In both fields, mathematical modeling and analysis has led to provably robust solutions and insights into how different parameters influence the quality of the solution, resulting in informed design decisions for real-world implementations.